 As an example – considering the furniture you wish to use and the important objects you want to accommodate – these become the centerpieces of how spaces, room sizes and “your home” come together – then being elaborated and textured by detailed interiors descriptions that will be put to tender.

-The best projects start with a terrific design concept, but builders don’t work from concepts!
+The best of projects start with a terrific design concept, but builders don’t work from concepts! – unless owners have money to burn.
 They work from detailed drawings and specifications that tell them everything they need to know.
-If you want a great building using lump sum building contract, commission a great design and then don’t change your mind during construction!
+If you want a great building using a lump sum building contract, commission a great design, well documented for tender, and then don’t change your mind during construction!